sjproctor/learn-academy-assessments/Week-6-Assessment/interview-questions.md

-3. Write a rails route for a controller called "main" and a page called "game" that takes in a parameter called "guess".
+3. Based on your knowledge of Rails conventions, write a route for a webpage called "game" that takes in a parameter called "guess" with a controller called "main".

   Your answer: /game/:guess => game#main